relvacode/gpool/README.md

 --
     import "github.com/relvacode/gpool"

-Pool is a utility for managing a pool of workers
+gPool is a utility for pooling workers

 ## Usage